 Nominations are now open for the 2017 Australian Search and Rescue Award.

-Voting will close at 5.00pm on Friday 1st September 2017.
+All nominations should be sent to the NATSAR Council Secretariat by 5.00pm on Friday 1st September 2017.
 The winner will then be announced at the 41st NATSAR Council meeting in October 2017.

 This prestigious award is in recognition of 'Outstanding contribution to Search and Rescue' within the Australian region.
 The successful nominee will have made a significant contribution to Australia's search and rescue ability or to the saving of a human life.